ruizhang84/Android-team/Project1/ProjectPlan.md

 ####2.2.4 System Testing

-Perform Integration testing by putting together all the modules that have been developed and tested individually to make sure if it works as expected.
+Perform Integration testing by putting together all the modules that have been developed and tested individually to make sure it works as expected.
 Perform functional and non-functional testing to make sure that the system meets the requirements.
-Report issues in case of anomalies Log the defect and track it to closure.
+Report issues in case of anomalies by logging the defect and tracking it to closure.
 Progress on testing can be tracked via tools like traceability metrics, ALM.

 ##### *Entry Criteria:*